3570534440/microphase-antsdr-docs/source/device_and_usage_manual/ANTSDR_U_Series_Module/ANTSDR_U220_Reference_Manual/AntsdrU220_Unpacking_examination.md

 [[中文]](../../../cn/device_and_usage_manual/ANTSDR_U_Series_Module/ANTSDR_U220_Reference_Manual/AntsdrU220_Unpacking_examination_cn.html)

-### 1. Overview
+### Overview

 The U220 is a software-defined radio (SDR) platform designed to meet the needs of makers, radio enthusiasts, and professional users alike.
 It supports wideband RF transceiving from 70 MHz to 6 GHz, enabling a wide range of modulation schemes and signal processing applications.
-With extensive support from open-source projects and comprehensive learning materials, users u220 can explore applications in the fields of communications, spectrum monitoring, etc, and more—greatly lowering the barrier to SDR development.
+With extensive support from open-source projects and comprehensive learning materials, users can explore applications in communications, spectrum monitoring, and more using the U220 — greatly lowering the barrier to SDR development.

 The U220 can serve as a practical alternative to the USRP B210 in many scenarios, offering dual-channel full-duplex capability, GPSDO-based precision synchronization, and external clock input support for multi-channel coordination or distributed deployments.
 It also provides standardized driver interfaces and is compatible with mainstream software platforms such as GNU Radio, SDRangel.
 Combining high performance with cost-effectiveness, the U220 is an ideal SDR solution for research, education, and industrial applications.

 ![U220](./AntsdrU220_Reference_Manual.assets/U220.jpg)

-### 2. Item List
+### Item List

-Thank you for purchasing the ANTSDR series software-defined radio platform from MicroPhase Technology Co., Ltd. Upon receiving your ANTSDR U220 (Standard Edition), please open the accessory package, which should include the following items
+Thank you for purchasing the ANTSDR series software-defined radio platform from MicroPhase Technology Co., Ltd.

+Upon receiving your ANTSDR U220 (Standard Edition), please open the accessory package, which should include the following items:

 - ANTSDR Software-Defined Radio: ×1
 - USB Data Cable: ×1

-- Short Rubber Antennas: ×2
+- Rubber Antennas: ×2

-- Tray Antenna: ×1

-After unpacking, the next step is to verify the SDR device model

-### Windows
+### Windows Setup and Test

 ANTSDR runs firmware compatible with USRP UHD, and during use, it is primarily operated through software that supports the USRP B210.
 First, connect the device to your computer via a USB 3.0 port—these are usually marked in blue, though this may vary depending on the computer model.
 Then, right-click on the Start Menu and open Device Manager.

-In the "Other Devices" section, you should see a device named WestBridge, indicating that the USB driver is not yet installed.
-Inside the provided documentation under the firmware directory, you will find a compressed file named erllc_uhd_winusb_driver.
+In the "Other Devices" section, you should see a device named `WestBridge`, indicating that the USB driver is not yet installed.
+Inside the provided documentation under the `firmware` directory, you will find a compressed file named `erllc_uhd_winusb_driver`.
 Extract it to obtain the installer package.

 ![u220_west](./AntsdrU220_Reference_Manual.assets/u220_west.png)

 Next, double-click the device and select "Update driver", then choose "Browse my computer for drivers."
-Select the erllc_uhd_winusb_driver folder extracted from the provided package.
+Browse to and select the extracted `erllc_uhd_winusb_driver` folder.

 After clicking "Next," the driver installation will begin.
 Once successfully installed, the USRP device will appear in the Device Manager

 ![u220](./AntsdrU220_Reference_Manual.assets/u220_usrp.png)

-This indicates that the USB driver has been successfully installed .

 #### UHD Driver Installation

 After installing the USB device, the next step is to install the UHD driver.
-In the provided firmware directory, locate the windows folder and right-click the application to run it as administrator.
+In the provided firmware directory, locate the `windows` folder and right-click the application to run it as administrator.

 ![u220](./AntsdrU220_Reference_Manual.assets/u220_windows_driver.png)